ResetXPDR/MSFS_AutoFPS/README.md

 - VRAM+ overflow protection option for MSFS 2024, when running the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app.
 - Auto installation of app updates (optional except for mandatory updates),
 - Auto disabling of Dynamic Settings in MSFS 2024 while this app is active, to prevent settings contention, and
-- Auto restoration of original MSFS settings changed by the app, enhanced to withstand MSFS CTDs.<br><br>
+- Auto restoration of original MSFS settings changed by the app during a flight session, enhanced to withstand MSFS CTDs.<br><br>

 **Really, really important:**
 - Do not even mention, let alone try to discuss, this app on the MSFS official forums, even in personal messages, as they have taken the view that this app modifies licenced data, regardless of how harmless the way in which the app does it, and is therefore a violation of their Terms of Service and Code of Conduct for that website.
 If you do so, your post/personal message will be flagged by moderators and you may get banned from the MSFS official forums.
 You have been warned!